kstenerud/concise-encoding/ce-structure.md

 An implementation **MUST** preserve the signaling/quiet status of a NaN, and **MAY** discard the rest of the NaN payload information (being careful not to set the payload to all zeroes, which would signify infinity instead of NaN).

-An implementation **MAY** alter the type and storage size of a floating point value when encoding/decoding as long as the final numeric value remains the same.
+An implementation **MAY** alter the type and storage size of a floating point value when encoding/decoding (including converting to integer in the case of whole numbers that are not negative 0) as long as the final numeric value remains the same.

 #### Value Ranges